-- (a) Although the parties recognize that Indian tribes in California have the exclusive right to operate Gaming Devices and banking or percentage card games, the parties have agreed that in the event the exclusive right of Indian tribes to operate Gaming Devices in California is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision, or the conclusive and dispositive judicial construction of a statute or the state Constitution by a California appellate court after the effective date of this Compact that Gaming Devices may lawfully be operated by another person, organization, or entity (other than an Indian tribe pursuant to a Class III Gaming compact) within California, the Tribe shall have the right to exercise one (1) of the following options: - (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or - (2) Continue under this Compact with an entitlement to a reduction of the rates specified in sections 5.2 and 5.3 following conclusion of negotiations to provide for: (A) compensation to the State for the costs of regulation, as set forth in section 4.3;
+- (a) In the event the exclusive right of Indian tribes to operate Gaming Devices in California is abrogated by the enactment, amendment, or repeal of a State statute or constitutional provision, or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact that Gaming Devices may lawfully be operated by another person, organization, or entity (other than an Indian tribe) within California, the Tribe shall have the right to exercise one of the following options: - (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or - Continue under this Compact with an entitlement to a reduction (2) of the rates specified in sections 5.1 and 5.2 following the conclusion of negotiations, to provide for: (A) compensation to the State for the reasonable costs of regulation, as set forth in section 4.3, but with the understanding that the Tribe would have no obligation to make the payments set forth in section 4.3, subdivision (b); (B) reasonable payments to local governments impacted by tribal government gaming, the amount to be determined based upon any intergovernmental agreement entered into pursuant to section 11.7; (C) grants for programs designed to address and treat gambling addiction; and (D) such assessments as authorized at such time under federal law.
+The negotiations shall commence within thirty (30) days after receipt of a written request by a party to enter into negotiations, unless both parties agree in writing to an extension of time.
+If the Tribe and the State fail to reach agreement on the amount of reduction of such payments within sixty (60) days following commencement of the negotiations specified in this section, the amount, and effective date, shall be determined by arbitration pursuant to section 13.2.

-- (B) reasonable payments to local governments impacted by tribal government gaming, the amount to be determined based upon any intergovernmental agreement entered into pursuant to sections 4.6 or 11.7; (C) grants for programs designed to address and treat gambling addiction; and (D) such assessments as may be permissible at such time under federal law.
-The negotiations shall commence within thirty (30) days after receipt of a written request by a party to enter into the negotiations, unless both parties agree in writing to an extension of time.
-If the Tribe and the State fail to reach agreement on the amount of reduction of such payments within sixty (60) days following commencement of the negotiations specified in this section, the amount shall be determined by arbitration pursuant to section 13.2. - (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law. - (c) Nothing in this section precludes the Tribe from invoking the dispute resolution provisions of section 13.0 to address the issue of whether any person or entity (other than an Indian tribe with an approved Class III Gaming compact) is engaging in the Gaming Activities specified in subdivisions (a) or (b) of section 3.1 of this Compact.
+(b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law.

 SECTION 5.0.
-REVENUE SHARING WITH NON-GAMING AND LIMITED-GAMING TRIBES.
+REVENUE SHARING WITH NON-GAMING AND LIMITED-GAMING TRIBES, AND FOR OTHER MUTUALLY BENEFICIAL PURPOSES.

 Sec.
 5.1.
-Definitions.
+Payments to the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund.